How big a decision is choosing the photographer who will document my once-in-a-lifetime day?

 Do you work with a second photographer?

 Second photographers are popular today and I work closely with many exceptionally-talented Detroit-based wedding photographers who will serve as my second photographer if you desire one.
 Note that my wife, Kathy, is my assistant.
-Although she isn't a photographer, she does have a camera so she can get a different angle during the ceremony.
+Although she isn't a photographer, she does have a camera so she can get a different angle during the ceremony and first looks.
 If there is still a need for a second photographer it is something we can discuss, and if you want one I will provide another exceptional wedding photographer as an add-on.

 Can we have the digital files?